aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

 ![scenario-1-module-1-Picture3](../../images/scenario-1-module-1-Picture3.png)

-4. Connect to the Instance you just created via RDP.
-For detailed instructions on How To connect to your Windows instance using an RDP client ([Connecting to Your Windows Instance](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html))
+4. Connect to the Instance you just created via RD by

+Note: For detailed instructions on How To connect to your Windows instance using an RDP client ([Connecting to Your Windows Instance](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html))

 ![scenario-1-module-1-Picture4](../../images/scenario-1-module-1-Picture4.png)
 </p></details>